Everest Gokyo Ri Trek

 How to Reach Gokyo Lake?

 There are plenty of options to reach Gokyo Lakes.
-You can fly to Lukla, ride to Jiri via bus, and then walk to Gokyo Lake.
-During the trek, you have to travel steep slopes and rivers.
+You can fly to Lukla, ride Jiri via bus, and then walk to Gokyo Lake.
+During the trek, you have to travel up steep slopes and rivers.
 From Lukla, you must walk on foot via Namche to Gokyo.
 One can also reach Gokyo via a Helicopter flight to Everest.

 Can you see Everest From Gokyo?